-These days, virtually all aluminum roofing is prepainted, and aluminum can be found in just about any profile in which metal roofing is manufactured.
+These days, virtually all aluminum roof systems are pre-painted, and aluminum can be found in just about any profile in which metal roofing is manufactured.
 In fact, more heavily formed products lend themselves very well to aluminum due to its high malleability and the fact that heavy forming adds additional structural strength.
 Aluminum roofing is usually manufactured from a large percentage of recycled material, the majority of which is post-consumer material such as used beverage cans.

 The recycled content of aluminum roofing will usually be 90 – 95%.
 One square of aluminum roofing (.019” thick) can use as many as 1,152 aluminum beverage cans—closing the recycling loop for the consumer.
 American Metal Roofs provides several aluminum product lines.
-Many homeowners easily make the decision that aluminum is the best choice they can make in terms of overall value for their roof.
+Many homeowners easily make the decision that residential aluminum roofing is the best choice they can make in terms of overall value.

 Base carbon/iron steel coated with an alloy of aluminum and zinc is known as galvalume steel.
 When aluminum is added with zinc, both of the positive and negative attributes of aluminum are magnified.
 Because aluminum itself is a very corrosion-resistant metal, galvalume steel is also very corrosion resistant, i.e. the aluminum/zinc alloy provides barrier protection, as opposed to galvanic.
 The negative aspect of aluminum in the alloy, though, is that galvalume doesn’t self-protect scratches or cut edges as well as galvanized steel does.